 - 28. The Use of Resources assessment previously conducted by the external auditors moved on from the formulaic approach of CPA to achieve the 'good' ranking for reserves.
 The old formula had suggested that the Council should maintain a General Fund balance of at least £0.89m but no more than £17.86m.
-The Council's current best estimate of the General Fund balance at 31 March 2017 is £7.7m as shown in the Annex 6 b.
+The Council's current best estimate of the General Fund balance at 31 March 2018 is £6.4m as shown in the Annex 5 b.
 This is clearly within the range specified but as a benchmark is not particularly useful.
 Therefore a risk assessment related to the Authority's individual circumstances is provided as a more meaningful benchmark against which the adequacy of the balances can be determined. - 29.
 The following table lists those developments and cost pressures within the fouryear forecast that offer the greatest risk to financial stability.

-Estimated Level of Adjusted

-Item of risk value of risk level of

-financial risk , risk

-£000 % £000

-Basic 5% of Net Operating Expenditure 700

-Negative RSG earlier and larger than 500 50 250

-draft settlement

-Loss of New Homes Bonus more 2,000 50 1,000

-quickly than anticipated

-Pay award being settled 1% in excess 800 25 200

-of estimate for 17/18 and future years

-Inflationary pressures between 1-4% 600 20 120

-higher than budget

-Loss of North Weald Market Income 2,800 20 560

-Unintended consequences of HRA 2,000 10 200

-reform impacting on General Fund ŕ

-Localisation of Council Tax Benefit - 1,000 20 200

-Increase in caseload not covered by ,

-funding

-Retention of non-domestic rates - 2,000 40 800

-losses on appeals ,

-Failure to build retail park 4,000 10 400

-Renegotiating External contracts and 4,000 25 1,000

-partnership arrangements ,,,,,, , , , , ,

-Emergency Contingency 800 20 160

-Total 20,500 5,590
+Item of risk Estimated value of financial risk £000 Level of risk % Adjusted level of risk £000 Basic 5% of Net Operating Expenditure 700 Negative RSG earlier and larger than draft settlement 500 20 100 Loss of New Homes Bonus more quickly than anticipated 2,000 40 800 Pay award being settled 1% in excess of estimate for 18/19 and future years 800 25 200 Inflationary pressures between 1-4% higher than budget 600 40 240 Loss of North Weald Market Income 2,800 10 280 Unintended consequences of HRA reform impacting on General Fund 2,000 10 200 Localisation of Council Tax Benefit - Increase in caseload not covered by funding 1,000 20 200 Retention of non-domestic rates - losses on appeals 2,000 40 800 Failure to build retail park 4,000 10 400 Renegotiating External contracts and partnership arrangements 4,000 25 1,000 Emergency Contingency 800 20 160 Total 20,500 5,080